mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 - **Evaluation labels also deserve inspection.** But once a holdout example is used to select a correction, it cannot provide an unbiased estimate of the resulting model.
 - **Use every cheap signal available.** Probability margins, neighbours, keywords, metadata, source-level patterns, and model disagreement can all help retrieve useful unlabelled rows.
 - **More data helps when it adds information.** Random sampling often buys examples from regions where the model is already correct.
 Boundary-targeted sampling has a better chance of changing what the model knows.
+- **Use the smallest model that is adequate.** Local CPU inference keeps routine dataset scans cheap.
+Increase capacity only when clean data and targeted acquisition leave errors that are genuinely about textual complexity.
 - **Measure marginal value.** Compare a targeted batch with an equally sized random batch, on a frozen holdout, before funding the next round.

-The main output of distillation is therefore not only a smaller model.

-It is a way to turn a one-off teacher call into an iterative dataset-improvement system: bootstrap with the LLM, probe with the student, and spend the next label where the model is still uncertain, inconsistent, or wrong.
+Distillation leaves behind more than a smaller model.
+It gives us a cheap instrument for interrogating the dataset: bootstrap with the LLM, probe with the student, and spend the next label where the model is still uncertain, inconsistent, or wrong.

 **Do not spend the labelling budget teaching the model what it already knows.**